Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Make sure the pot has drainage holes, as we discussed earlier.

-And prepare the soil mix using any of the recipes I mentioned above.
+Prepare the soil mix using any of the recipes I mentioned above.

 3. Take out the Alocasia from its current pot